ray-project/ray/doc/source/ray-observability/getting-started.rst

   INFO worker.py:1487 -- Connected to Ray cluster.
 View the dashboard at 127.0.0.1:8265.

-When you start a remote Ray cluster via the :ref:`VM cluster launcher <vm-cluster-quick-start>`, :ref:`KubeRay operator <kuberay-quickstart>`, or manual configuration, Ray Dashboard will be launched on the head node but the dashboard port may not be publicly exposed.
-View :ref:`configuring dashboard <observability-configure-manage-dashboard>` for how to view dashboard from outside the head node.
+When you start a remote Ray Cluster with the :ref:`VM Cluster Launcher <vm-cluster-quick-start>`, :ref:`KubeRay operator <kuberay-quickstart>`, or manual configuration, Ray Dashboard launches on the head node but the dashboard port may not be publicly exposed.
+View :ref:`configuring the dashboard <observability-configure-manage-dashboard>` for how to view Dashboard from outside the head node.

 .. note::

-  When using the Ray dashboard, it is highly recommended to also set up Prometheus and Grafana.
+  When using the Ray Dashboard, it is highly recommended to also set up Prometheus and Grafana.
   They are necessary for critical features such as :ref:`Metrics View <dash-metrics-view>`.
-  See :ref:`Configuring and Managing the Dashboard <observability-visualization-setup>` for how to integrate Prometheus and Grafana wtih Ray Dashboard.
+  See :ref:`Configuring and Managing the Dashboard <observability-visualization-setup>` for how to integrate Prometheus and Grafana with Ray Dashboard.

 Navigate the views